 Address

-Exchange Road, Ortigas Center, Unit 2904-A East Tower, Philippine Stock Exchange Centre, Pasig, PHL, 1600
+Exchange Road, Unit 2904-A East Tower, Ortigas Center, Philippine Stock Exchange Center, Pasig, PHL, 1600

 First Abacus Financial Holdings Corp is engaged in, through its subsidiaries, stockbroking activities, investment banking, real estate business, and other financial services.
-The company provides financial advisory services, debt underwriting and loan arrangements service, treasury sales service, and others.
-Its segments include Securities brokerage; Investment banking; Leasing and others, of which key revenue is generated from the Securities brokerage segment which handles buying and selling of shares of stock, bonds, and other securities.
+The company provides financial advisory services, debt underwriting and loan arrangements services, treasury sales services, and others.
+Its segments include Securities brokerage; Investment house; Leasing and others, of which key revenue is generated from the Securities brokerage segment which handles the buying and selling of shares of stock, bonds, and other securities.